 In the next five to 10 years, it is likely that Vietnam's legal framework will witness significant changes in the intellectual property environment.
 Vietnam is amending its IP Law to ensure compliance with the commitments under the recently ratified free trade agreements, including the CPTPP, the EVFTA and the RCEP.

 Under the current text of the CPTPP, Vietnam shall allow the registrability of scent and sound trademarks, enshrine stronger pharmaceutical protections and generally offer wider ranges and higher standards of patent protection.
 With regard to the enforcement of IP rights, the CPTPP also introduces stricter sanctions indicated by criminal procedures and penalties for IP infringers.
 The enforcement of such regulations will no doubt increase business costs for corporates, especially those using pirated software or consuming infringing products.

-On a related note, the European Union–Vietnam Free Trade Agreement (EVFTA) is expected to come into effect in 2020.
+On a related note, the European Union–Vietnam Free Trade Agreement (EVFTA) came into effect in August 2020.
 One of the most notable commitments under the IP Chapter of the EVFTA is geographical indication protection.
-Once the EVFTA takes effect, the EU will recognise and protect 39 Vietnamese geographical indications, while Vietnam will recognise and protect 171 European geographical indications (169 if two geographical indications from the United Kingdom are excluded).
+Since then, the EU has recognised and protected 39 Vietnamese geographical indications, while Vietnam has recognised and protected 171 European geographical indications (169 if two geographical indications from the United Kingdom are excluded).

 1 Tran Manh Hung is the managing partner at BMVN International LLC, a member of Baker & McKenzie International.